matrix-org/synapse/docs/deprecation_policy.md

 For Rust, the situation is a bit different given that a) the Rust foundation does not generally support older Rust versions, and b) the library ecosystem generally bump their minimum support Rust versions frequently.
-In general, Synapse will unlikely ever require the absolute latest Rust version, but introducing a formal policy is hard given the constraints of the ecosystem.
+In general, the Synapse team will try to avoid updating Rust to the absolute latest version, but introducing a formal policy is hard given the constraints of the ecosystem.